HDO-PRO/android-system-toolkit/README.md

 # 📱 Android Tools & System Utilities

-A curated collection of useful Android tools, system utilities, DNS tools, VPN apps, and privacy-focused apps.
+A curated collection of useful Android tools, system utilities, DNS tools, VPN apps, and privacy-focused applications.

 > ⚠️ Note: This list is for educational and personal use.
-Apps and tools change frequently, so some features or links may evolve over time.
+Apps and tools are frequently updated, so features and availability may change over time.

 ---